jpbruinsslot/slack-term/README.md

     {
         "slack_token": "yourslacktokenhere",

-        // optional: add the following to use light theme, default is dark "theme": "light",
+        // OPTIONAL: add the following to use light theme, default is dark "theme": "light",

-        // optional: set the width of the sidebar (between 1 and 11), default is 1 "sidebar_width": 3,
+        // OPTIONAL: set the width of the sidebar (between 1 and 11), default is 1 "sidebar_width": 3,

-        // optional: define custom key mappings
+        // OPTIONAL: define custom key mappings, defaults are:
-        // (shown are the default key mappings) "key_map": {
+        "key_map": {
             "command": {
                 "i":          "mode-insert",